 The contribution limit is calculated only on money you put in to the account.
 If you withdraw money, the contribution allowance is not reset.
 This means that if you contribute R36k at the beginning of the tax year and then withdraw R10k due to an emergency, you can not put that money back in.
 A TFSA is not well suited for a short-term savings goal and definitely not for an emergency fund.
 The contribution limits are precious and cannot be reset – ever.
 Maximise your benefits with your TFSA lifetime limit.

 If you are unable to contribute the maximum allowed amount in a tax year (currently R36k), you can not simply catch up next year and contribute more than the annual limit.
 Contributing the maximum amount each year will mean that it takes 15 years to reach your lifetime limit.
 If you under-contribute in a year, you will simply take longer to reach your lifetime limit.

 – Contributing too much is a bad thing

 If you contribute too much to your tax free savings account, you will be heavily penalized.
 You will be taxed at 40% for the contributions that exceed the annual limit.
 This is very steep and should serve as a warning to keep track of your annual contributions!
 Don’t simply stash all your money in your tax free account without checking where you’re at.

 Your TFSA provider can give you a statement at any time though detailing the contributions you’ve made.

 Can you have multiple tax free savings accounts?

 Absolutely!
+You can indeed have multiple tax free savings accounts.
 However, the annual and lifetime limits are applied to the sum of all your tax free savings accounts.
 If you have 3 tax free savings accounts at different institutions, the total contributions will be added up and count toward your annual and lifetime limits.

 Is a tax free savings account worth it?